Delayed Cancer Diagnosis & Treatment

 Establishing that cancer treatment was delayed due to medical negligence

-Before making a claim for any type of medical negligence, it is first necessary to obtain a report from an appropriate qualified medical expert to confirm that the medical care you received fell below acceptable standards.
+When it comes to cancer misdiagnosis, medical negligence is a possible cause.
+But before making a claim for any type of medical negligence, it is first necessary to obtain a report from an appropriate qualified medical expert to confirm that the medical care you received fell below acceptable standards.

 A breach of duty of care – i.e. that the clinical staff responsible for a patient’s treatment owed them a duty of care and that this was breached as a result of mistakes made that no competent health professional would have made under the same circumstances.